con2/harakka/docs/developers/getting-started.md

 ### For Local Development

-When using local Supabase CLI, the database schema is automatically set up.
-You can use these helpful commands:
+When using local Supabase CLI, the database schema is managed by migrations in the `supabase/` folder.
+You can use these helpful commands (see docs/developers/Supabase.md for the full branching workflow):

 ```sh
 # Supabase CLI Commands